hanwenguo/notty/typ/20250819T221329--writing-in-weibian.typ

 trailing_slash = true # if true, the final URL of each note will have a trailing slash
 ```

 The configuration file is parsed at the start of the program, and values are used as defaults for the corresponding CLI flags.
+If `cache_dir` is omitted, Weibian uses a project-specific directory under the system temporary directory for intermediate HTML.
 By default, the configuration file is looked for in `.wb/config.toml` relative to the project root, but a different path can be specified with `--config-file <PATH>`.
 Site settings can also be overridden via CLI with `--site-domain`, `--site-root-dir`, and `--trailing-slash <BOOL>`.

 The `trailing_slash` option will affect how internal links are generated and how the output files are organized.
 If `trailing_slash` is true, each note will be saved in a subdirectory named after its ID, with an `index.html` file inside (e.g., a note with ID `note-123` will be saved as `dist/note-123/index.html`).
 If false, each note will be saved directly as an HTML file named after its ID (e.g., `dist/note-123.html`).
 The `root_dir` setting only affects link generation; it does not change where files are written.
 Special case: a note with ID `index` is always saved as `dist/index.html` and links to the site root.
 ]